abdulsaleh/asyncio-for-ai/src/request-batchers.md

 In this challenge, you will build an asynchronous request batcher for the [Gemini Embedding API](https://ai.google.dev/gemini-api/docs/embeddings).

 Many applications require batching API calls.
-For example, let's say you're building a search engine with vector retrieval.
-You need to generate an embedding for each request, and then use that embedding to find relevant search results.
-This is common if you're doing RAG with a vector DB for example.
+For example, say you're building a search engine with [vector retrieval](https://www.oracle.com/database/vector-search/).
+You need to generate an embedding for each request, and then use that embedding to find relevant search results in a vector database.
+This setup is also very common for LLM [RAG](https://writer.com/engineering/rag-vector-database/) pipelines.

 You'll be receiving a stream of requests.
 You can generate these embeddings one at a time by calling an external service like the Gemini Embedding API.
 The problem is that each request has some overhead from network latency.
 Sending many small requests can also push you over the rate limit.